scarborough-courtney/ohimanual/conceptual/ohi-concguide.md

 The aim of this goal is to maximize the sustainable harvest of seafood in regional waters from **Wild-Caught Fisheries** and **Mariculture** (specifically, ocean-farmed seafood).
 Regions are rewarded for maximizing the amount of sustainable seafood provided and they are penalized for unsustainable practices or for under-harvest.
 Because fisheries and mariculture are separate industries with very different features, each is tracked separately as a unique sub-goal under **Food Provision**.
 They are then combined after each sub-goal is weighted by the proportion of the

-*****

 ### **Wild-Caught Fisheries**

->This sub-goal describes the amount and sustainability of wild-caught seafood harvested mainly for human consumption.
+>The **Wild-Caught Fisheries** sub-goal describes the amount of wild-caught seafood harvested and its sustainability for human consumption.

-#### Interpreting a Score

-Higher scores reflect fishing practices with sustainably high yields that avoid excessively high exploitation and do not target threatened populations.
+Higher scores reflect fishing practices with sustainably high yields that avoid excessively high exploitation and do not target threatened existing fish populations.

 #### Philosophy